empus/quipbot/README.md

 python3 -m quipbot -c
 ```

-Altneratively, check the `quip.log` file for more information.
+Alternatively, check the `quip.log` file for more information.

 ## Contributing